smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/01-GCP-Setup/README.md

     @gsutil mb -l ${REGION} -p ${PROJECT_ID} gs://${BUCKET_NAME}
 ```

 We need to fix the indentations as you copied the code with __spaces__ and we need to replace them with __tabs__.
 If you do not do it you will probably see an error about `missing separator` while running the commands.
-If you cannot figure it out yourself, make a ticket.
+If you cannot figure it out yourself, ask for a TA.

 - Use the predefined bash commands from `Makefile` to create your bucket